ritesh-18/Machine-Coding-Round/CPP_Concurrency_Solutions.md

 ---

-# PATTERN 2 â€” Condition Variables & Semaphores
+# PATTERN 2 — Condition Variables & Semaphores

 > **When you hear:** "wait for a condition", "notify/signal", "producer-consumer", "bounded buffer"
 > **Reach for:** `std::condition_variable` with `std::unique_lock`

 ---

 ## Q8.
-Condition Variable â€” Wait and Notify
+Condition Variable — Wait and Notify

 ### Problem Statement
 Thread A must wait until Thread B sets a flag.
 Without a condition variable, Thread A would busy-spin (wasting CPU).
 Use `condition_variable` to sleep and wake efficiently.